SymfonyCasts/vue/sfcasts/ep1/filter-products.md

-# Filter Products
+# Filtering the Products

-All right!
-So we've got the `currentCategoryId` and we're using it on the sidebar to highlight which page we're on.
+Ok team!
+We have the `currentCategoryId` and we're using it on the sidebar to highlight which page we're on.
 That is *awesome*!
-But our products on the right don't filter it all yet, yikes!
-Fortunately, in our API platform set up -I'll go to `/api`- I've already done a little bit of work behind the scenes with API platform itself that allows me to fetch the products from a specific category.
-For example, if we look at this URL, I can search for the `products` API endpoint and add `/api/categories/24` here (Remember, that's the IRI of the category) and when I execute, it's only going to return to me those items that are actually in there.
+But our products on the right aren't filtering at all yet!
+Yikes!

+Go to `/api` to check out our API docs and scroll down to the `GET /api/products` endpoint.
+I've already done a bit of work behind the scenes in API platform to allow us to fetch the products for a specific category.

-So you can see this returns 5 items this time.
-Our life is going to be *pretty* easy!
+For example, to find the products for a specific category, we can enter that category's IRI into this box: so, `/api/categories/` - and then 24 to get the Furniture category.
+When we hit Execute... yes!
+It only returned 5 items!
+And if I scroll up, you can see the URL that returned this result: if you ignore the url-encoded parts, this is `/api/products?category=/api/categories/24`.

+All *we* need to do is make that same request from inside of Vue!

-## Pass on currentCategoryId to Catalog
+## Passing currentCategoryId as a Prop

-Let's look at our application here.
-From our top level `products.vue` I'll command+click in `<catalog />` to jump into the component `/catalog`, this is actually what's responsible for loading our products on `created` by making the request to `/api/products`.
-I *whish* we had access to the `currentCategoryId` right here!
-We could just use it to change the URL!
-So let's do that!
+Head back to our app.
+From the top level `products.vue`, hold Cmd or Ctrl and click `<catalog />` to jump into that component.
+This component is responsible for loading our products on `created` by making a request to `/api/products`.
+Hmm...
+I *wish* we had access to the `currentCategoryId` right here...  we could use it to change the AJAX call.
+Let's go pass it in!

-In `products.vue`, type `:current-categoryId="currentCategoryId"` to pass it as a prop, just like we did with the Sidebar.
+Back in `products.vue`, add `:current-category-id="currentCategoryId"` to pass it as a prop,... *just* like we did with the sidebar.

-Then, in `catalog.vue` we'll add that as a prop.
-I'm actually going to go steal that prop from sidebar because we already had it set up perfectly as a string and default to `null`, which makes it `nullable`.
+Now, in `catalog.vue`, add that as a prop.
+Actually, let's go steal that prop from sidebar - it's perfect there - and paste it here.

-## Using currentCategoryId
+## Using currentCategoryId to Filter on the AJAX call

-Okay, Perfect!
-So we are now receiving that `currentCategoryId`.
-Now, down here in `created` I *could* actually add the question mark and `category=` here in the url string, but with Axios, there is a *better* way.
-We can actually set up a `params` object, which is going to hold all the query parameters that we want, and we say, `if (this.currentCategoryId) {`, then `params.currentCategoryId = this.currentCategoryId`.
+Perfecto!
+We are *now* receiving `currentCategoryId`.
+To use this, down in `created` we *could* add `?category=` and then the currentCategoryId.
+But with Axios, there's a *better* way.
+Create a new `params` variable set to an object: this will all the query parameters that we need to send.
+Now, `if (this.currentCategoryId) {`, then `params.currentCategoryId = this.currentCategoryId`.

-To pass that into axios, add a second parameter, which is an options object.
+To pass that to axios, add a second parameter, which is an options object.
 One of the options you can pass is called `params`.
+So: `params: params,`.

+## Object Shorthand: Keys without the Key

-Type `params: params,`.
-That should be *all* we need!
-Yay!
-But wait!
-ESLint is *angry* at us again!
-It says expected property shorthand.
-This is something we've actually done already many times, I *just* wanted to point it out here.
-In JavaScript, if you have a key that's the same name as the variable used for its value, you can use a shorthand syntax and omit it!
-This is equivalent to say that `params` here is equal to the `params` object defined earlier!
+That *should* work... but yikes!
+ESLint is *angry*!
+It says:

+> expected property shorthand.

+This is talking about something that we've actually already done many times, but I wanted to highlight it in case you haven't noticed.
+In JavaScript, if you are trying to add a property to an object and that property's name is the same as the variable being used for its value, you can use a shorthand syntax: just `params`.
+This sets a property named `params` to the `params` variable.

 ## Check it out!

 If we go over now, you can already see it!
 It reloaded!
 Yes!
-Breakroom, Furniture, office supplies.
-Perfect!
-And if we go to Snacks, Oh!
-We see a *problem*.
+Furniture show furniture!
+Breakroom shows breakroom products!
+Office supplies shows office supplies!
+And Snacks shows... uh... did this just break?
 What's going on here?

-It turns out our snacks category is currently empty!
-And instead of actually telling us it's empty, we just get the loading screen forever.
+It turns out that our snacks category is currently empty!
+Gasp!
+If that's not bad enough, instead of saying "No snacks!", we see the loading screen forever.

-That's because when our catalog renders our `productlist` -I'll hold `command` to open that up- the loading is showing based on whether the products' length is zero or not.
-We *need* to improve this!
-We should actually *know* whether or not the Ajax call has finished!
+That's my fault.
+When `catalog` renders `product-list` - hold Command or Ctrl and click to jump to that - the loading is showing based on whether the `products` length is zero or not.
+An empty category looks like it's still loading!

-Let's make a *smarter* loading mechanism next..!
+We *need* to improve this: we need to *truly* know whether or not the AJAX call has finished!
+Let's make a *smarter* loading mechanism next!